NMRExchangeFormat/NEF/specification/Overview.md

         - 'start': the N-terminal or 5' end of a linear polymer
         - 'end': the C-terminal or 3' end of a linear polymer
         - 'middle': non-terminal residue in a linear polymer
         - 'single': d.
 Linking 'single' is a 'free, single molecule' form.
           It used for any residue that does not participate in a regular linear polymer link, e.g. for free amino acids or for any residue that is not an alpha amino acid or nucleotide..
         - 'cyclic': first and last residue of a cyclic linear polymer; the second 'cyclic' residue precedes the first cyclic residue in the sequence
         - 'break': A residue of linking type 'middle' that does not form a standard sequential link to the following residue in the table,
         - 'dummy': e.
 Linking 'dummy' is used for dummy residues.
 By definition these do not contain atoms or participate in links.
 By convention, dummy residues used to represent tensor values have the residue name 'TNSR'

         Linkings 'middle', 'cyclic', or 'break' all signify a linear polymer residue with links in both directions

       Sequential links are specified as follows:

         - A normal sequence is given as a 'start' residue, followed by a series of 'middle' residues and terminated with an 'end' residue.

         - If the 'start' ,'end' or both are omitted, or replaced by a form that does not allow links, the residue(s) at the end(s) of the sequence are NOT converted to terminal form, but remain in 'middle' form, with dangling ends.

         - A series of 'middle' residues with a 'cyclic' residue at either end defines a cyclic stretch of linear polymer. 'cyclic' residues must appear in pairs, and all intervening residues must be of type 'middle'.

         - 'single' residues do not partake in implicit sequential links, but may be linked through explicitly specified covalent bonds.

         - The 'break' linking is used only to specify gaps in the sequence and has a very specific
           meaning: It signifies a residue of 'middle' form, that does NOT form a link to the successive residue.
 It s necessary only if  the successive residue is of type 'middle', 'end', or 'break', and is likely to be very rarely used.

       By default variants of standard residues are assumed to be the pH 7 forms, as specified in the Residue_Variants.txt file.
-Programs are required to support (in the sense of being able to read and sensibly interpret) the standard 20 amino acids, 4 DNA and 4 RNA nucleotides, toghether with their standard variants and wildcard atoms.
+Programs are required to support (in the sense of being able to read and sensibly interpret) the standard 20 amino acids, 4 DNA and 4 RNA nucleotides, together with their standard variants and wildcard atoms.
       These are all defined in the specification/Residue_Variants.txt file.
       Non-standard residues are assumed to be in the form given by the corresponding RCSB chemical compound.

-    5.Cis peptide bonds are indicated by the (Boolean) nef_sequence.cis_peptide column.
+    5. Cis peptide bonds are indicated by the (Boolean) nef_sequence.cis_peptide column.
 The default value is 'false'.

     6. The ordinal column is a line number with consecutive integers starting at 1.
 It is not preserved on import and re-export.
 The purpose it to